l-aldarondo/Election_Analysis/README.md

 * The winner of the election was:

-  * Candidate (Diana DeGette), who recieved 73.8% of the votes and (272,892) number of votes.
+  * Candidate (Diana DeGette), who received 73.8% of the votes and (272,892) number of votes.

 ### Results as recorded in my election_analysis.text file